LorenzDuremdes/Second-Brain/anaerobic capacity.md

 1. how to improve anaerobic endurance?
 	1. zone 6 (mostly HIIT)^[The Cyclist's Training Bible, p.
 19]
 2. rest intervals shorter than 3 min may not represent the optimal protocol for an athlete training for anaerobic work capacity improvements since ATP recovery requires approximately 3-5 min, and PCr fully recovers at approximately 8 min (5, 43, 49) (**HVRT**)^[[High Volume Resistance Training and its Effects on Anaerobic Work Capacities Over Time: A Review – The Sport Journal](https://thesportjournal.org/article/high-volume-resistance-training-and-its-effects-on-anaerobic-work-capacities-over-time-a-review/)]
-	1. findings from this review indicate that a moderately high VL consisting of approximately **4 ± 1 sets of 12 ± 3 repetitions** can improve AWC more efficiently than higher VL training while mitigating strength losses
+	1. findings from this review indicate that a moderately high VL consisting of approximately 4 ± 1 sets of **12 ± 3 repetitions** can improve AWC more efficiently than higher VL training while mitigating strength losses
-	2. calculations of ES indicate that training 3×10-15 repetitions may be the most advantageous method to improve AWC and strength.
+		1. calculations of ES indicate that training 3×10-15 repetitions may be the most advantageous method to improve AWC and strength.
-		1. the studies all did this twice per week (there's not explicitly being mentioned this might be most optimal)
+	2. the studies all did this twice per week (there's not explicitly being mentioned this might be most optimal)
+	2. lower rest intervals is not necessary to increase AC